 The Pastor shook his head, thinking, Only by the grace of God was I able to work through Curtis’s divorce from that adulterous no-good and salvage his reputation and career.
-And now he wants to place everything in jeopardy again by marrying that divorcee!
+And now he wants to place everything in jeopardy again by marrying that divorcée!
 What a blemish to the family name!
 How wrong for Curtis to expect God to honor such a sinful union!

 The Pastor swung his legs off the desk and leaned forward, resting both arms on the desk top.
 He wrung his hands in anguish.

 The Pastor sat back in his chair and admired his study.
 It was a monument to his years of ministry.
-He was satisfied that it properly reflected the image of his personality and position—the roominess, the polished oak paneling, the massive fireplace, the glorious trophy wall, and the expansive shelves of books.
+He was satisfied that it properly reflected the image of his personality and position—the roominess, the polished mahogany paneling, the massive fireplace, the glorious trophy wall, and the expansive shelves of books.
 His collection of scholarly tomes on theology and history numbered more than six thousand.
 And there were scores of rare classics, most of them secular novels.

 In the early years of the Pastor’s marriage, he and Amanda never missed an opportunity to browse through a used book store.
 They spent countless evenings in front of the glowing fireplace at home, reading new acquisitions and discussing them, often times well into the night.

 Grandfather Morehouse was a stern looking man, bald and sporting mutton chop sideburns.
-He was outfitted in a black suit, which was customary for men of the cloth back then.
+He was outfitted in a black suit with tails, which was customary for men of the cloth back then.
 The Pastor remembered his grandfather as a great man of God.
 Years before the Pastor was born, his grandfather was a circuit-riding preacher, traveling the eastern plains of Colorado and western Nebraska and Kansas, holding evangelistic crusades and prayer meetings in Limon, Burlington, Goodland, North Platte, and other small farming and railroad towns.

 The Pastor always regarded his grandfather as his role model, more so than his own father, who was also a preacher.
-His grandfather had been a coldhearted, insensitive man, but the Pastor overlooked this and thought of him as being strong in the Lord and obedient—totally uncompromising when it came to God’s commandments.
+His grandfather had been an impersonal, cold-hearted, insensitive man, but the Pastor overlooked this and thought of him as being strong in the Lord and obedient—totally uncompromising when it came to God’s commandments.
 That’s the way hellfire and damnation preachers were in those days, rationalized the Pastor.
 As one might expect, by the time young Desmond entered adolescence, he learned that measuring up to his grandfather’s expectations was the only way to earn acceptance.
 He parlayed that to his relationship with others, even with God.